SEN and Disabilities Local offer

 How is Burnside Academy accessible to children with SEND?

-• The building is accessible as it is all on one level.
+• The building is accessible as it is all.

-• There is a disabled toilet, shower area and changing facilities.
+• There is a disabled toilet and changing facilities.

 • We ensure, where ever possible, that equipment used is accessible to all children regardless of their needs.